YOURLS/YOURLS.pot/README.md

 # YOURLS .POT FILE FOR TRANSLATIONS

-This is the official YOURLS .pot file to generate and maintain your own translations.
+This is the corrected version of YOURLS.pot file for YOURLS v1.7.9 (and possibly earlier 1.7.x versions).

+  * All incorrect references (line numbers) to the lines in the YOURLS files that contain translatable content have been corrected.
+  * In addition, missing references have been added and some text passages for understanding have been expanded.

 ## Awesome!
 How do I create my own translations?